 Islamic Finance in the United States

 Sharia-compliant products, mainly personal home mortgages, have been available in the United States since at least 2002, when Guidance of Reston, Virginia, was established.
 (These financial institutions were prudent with their lending and didn't tap the subprime borrowers.)
-But only a few billion dollars of Islamic home financing is provided each year, a tiny fraction of the multitrillion dollar conventional mortgage industry.
+But only a few billion dollars of Islamic home financing are provided each year, a tiny fraction of the multitrillion-dollar conventional mortgage industry.
 Some U.S. companies with global operations have issued sukuk, such as General Electric's $500 million offering in 2009.

 As the sharia-compliant asset pool swells in the Middle East and Asia, a mismatch has emerged between available capital and supply of investments in the region, prompting many banks and investors to look outside the Islamic world for returns.
 Bankers say investors are eyeing opportunities in the United States in a variety of sectors such as infrastructure, oil and gas, and real estate.

 Paolo Curiel and Ibrahim Mardam-Bey, two executives at Taylor-DeJongh, a Washington, DC-based investment bank that has brokered sharia-compliant deals in the United States, note that Islamic banks in the United Arab Emirates have deployed only 80 percent of their deposits, just one example of the capital glut in Islamic financial institutions.
 These institutions have historically allocated international investments into real estate but are now looking to diversify into new sectors, which could provide new liquidity to small and medium-sized companies in the United States.
 Infrastructure sukuk similar to those issued in Saudi Arabia and Malaysia are also seen as a potential source for funding in the United States [PDF].